munificent/craftinginterpreters/book/garbage-collection.md

 ## Mark-Sweep Garbage Collection

-The first managed language was Lisp, the second "high level" language to be invented, right after Fortran.
-John McCarthy considered using manual memory management or reference counting, but <span name="procrastination">eventually</span> settled on (and coined) garbage collection -- once the program was out of memory it would go back and find unused storage it could reclaim.
+The first managed language was Lisp, the second "high-level" language to be invented, right after Fortran.
+John McCarthy considered using manual memory management or reference counting, but <span name="procrastination">eventually</span> settled on (and coined) garbage collection -- once the program was out of memory, it would go back and find unused storage it could reclaim.

 <aside name="procrastination">